 during their hiring and recruitment cycle.

-Erin Engelhardt was a SHAD at University of Waterloo in 1990 and has been involved with SHAD at Carleton University over the past seven years as a guest lecturer.
-Erin is thrilled to return in a formal capacity as co-Director of SHAD Carleton.
+Erin Engelhardt was a SHAD at University of Waterloo in 1990 and has been involved with SHAD at Carleton University as a guest lecturer since 2009 and has served as Program Director since 2016.